wighawag/hardhat-deploy/README.md

 deploy(name: string, options: DeployOptions): Promise<DeployResult>; // deploy a contract
 diamond: { // deploy diamond based contract (see section below) deploy(name: string, options: DiamondOptions): Promise<DeployResult>;
-  executeAsOwner(
-    name: string,
-    options: TxOptions,
-    methodName: string,
-    ...args: any[]
-  ): Promise<Receipt | null>;
 };
-create2( // return the determinsitic address as well as a function to deploy the contract, can pass the `salt` field in the option to use different salt
+deterministic( // return the determinsitic address as well as a function to deploy the contract, can pass the `salt` field in the option to use different salt
       name: string,
       options: Create2DeployOptions
     ): Promise<{